iamtheasad/github-finder-reactjs/README.md

 ```

-# What we learn from this project
+# What I learned from this project

 ### Daisy UI